uaraven/stubborn/README.md

 Stubborn is a command-line utility that cripples perfect Java classes into shadows of their former selves with stubbed methods.
 Might be useful for testing.

-Current version is 0.0.1 and heavy development is ongoing.
+Current version is 0.0.1 and development is ongoing.

 #### Longer Version ####